brettlaw0111/GoogleColab/CNN notes.md

 Of course, its training data comes in the form of sets of images.

 Much like more basic neural networks, these have hidden layers of neurons.
-In a CNN, however, they also have a variety of **feature maps**, which all play a part in analyzing images.
+In a CNN, however, they also have a variety of **feature maps** and **convolutional layers**, which all play a part in analyzing images.

 ## How does it analyze images?
 (More specifically determine the background)
 When using a CNN, we represent the input images as an array.